Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Residual finiteness of for

-Swapping the tuple-entries at each vertex in the rightmost graph in Figure 22 results in the only non $q$-contractible relevant component of $\beta(X_1)\otimes_{\bar{U}}X_1$ being a subgraph of $X_1$.
+Swapping the tuple-entries at each vertex in the rightmost graph in Figure 20 results in the only non $q$-connected relevant component of $\beta(X_1)\otimes_{U}X_1$ being a subgraph of $X_1$.

-Since $X_1\cong X_2$, we know from the above calculations that there is only one non $q$-contractible relevant component of $X_2\otimes_{\bar{U}}\beta(X_1)$.
-This component is the subgraph of $X_2$ shown in Figure 23.
-Swapping the tuple-entries at each vertex leaves the labels unchanged, so the only non $q$-contractible relevant component of $\beta(X_1)\otimes_{\bar{U}}X_2$ is the same subgraph of $X_2$.
+Since $X_1\cong X_2$, we know from the above calculations that there is only one non $q$-connected relevant component of $X_2\otimes_{U}\beta(X_1)$.
+This component is the subgraph of $X_2$ shown in Figure 21.
+Swapping the tuple-entries at each vertex leaves the labels unchanged, so the only non $q$-connected relevant component of $\beta(X_1)\otimes_{U}X_2$ is the same subgraph of $X_2$.

-\subsubsection{$Z\otimes_{\bar{U}}\beta(X_2)$ where $Z\in\{W,X_1,X_2\}$}
+\subsubsection{$Z\otimes_{U}\beta(X_2)$ where $Z\in\{\sigma(W),X_1,X_2\}$}